StartSteps-Digital-Education-GmbH/Module-4-modern-backend/Week-16/afternoon/chat-app-steps/2-Backend.md

     **Explanation:**
     EVENTS is an object that stores the string 'connection' as a constant, which represents the connection event.
 This makes your code more maintainable, especially as the number of events grows.
 - **Step 3: Create a Function to Manage WebSocket Connections**
+  - listen for specific events on the socketServer:
+    `socketServer.on(events, code-execute-upon-event)`
+  - upon a connection event, `socket.io` automatically creates a new `socket` representing the connection between the server and that specific client.

   - Implement the function to handle WebSocket connections:

     ```typescript
       function socket({ io }: { io: Server }) {
       logger.info('Sockets enabled');

-      io.on(EVENTS.connection, (socket: Socket) => {
+      socketServer.on(EVENTS.connection, (socket: Socket) => {
         logger.info(`User connected ${socket.id}`);
       });
     }